Homeschooling in Vermont & Homeschool Laws

 • Grades obtained from an online school.

-Funding your Vermont Homeschool
+Funding Your Vermont Homeschool

-Vermont does not provide any funding to families homeschooling their children in an independent school.
 Vermont homeschooling is considered a private independent school under Vermont homeschool laws.

-However, Vermont homeschoolers may be able to enroll in public school programs.
+Vermont homeschoolers may be able to enroll in public school programs.
 Options from school districts may include:

 • Participation in an individual course like art, music, etc.